dantedunn/Capstone2/documentation.md

 ### Games
 - `GET /api/games`: Get all games
 - `GET /api/games/:id`: Get a specific game by ID
-- `GET /api/games/search`: Search for games by name
+- `GET /api/games/search?q={query}`: Search for games by name, description, genre, and publisher
 - `POST /api/games`: Add a new game (admin only)
 - `PUT /api/games/:id`: Update a game (admin only)
 - `DELETE /api/games/:id`: Delete a game (admin only)